veryacademy/SQL-Challenge-0001-Scenario-A/setup.md

 Ensure that **Docker Desktop** is running on your machine before proceeding.
 Then download the code from this code repository.

 ## 2️⃣ Create Docker Images and Containers
+Delete any other old containers from previous challenges that might be still running.
 Run the following command to build and start the containers in **detached mode (-d)**:

 ```